-Our target account size for accounts other than Managed Account Program accounts generally is \$20 million.
-For Separate Accounts located outside of the U.S., our target account size is \$25 million.
-For Separate Accounts managed in accordance with our Kaufmann Accounts investment strategy, the minimum account size is \$100 million for large cap and \$25 million for others.
-Smaller accounts are encouraged to utilize Investment Companies managed by Federated Global Investment Management Corp. or other Federated Advisory Companies that meet the objectives of the client.
+Our minimum account size for accounts other than Managed Account Program accounts generally is \$500 million for Money Market/Liquidity Accounts, \$100 million for Active Cash Fixed Income Accounts, \$50 million for Short-Intermediate Duration Fixed Income Accounts, \$10 million for Small Cap Accounts, and \$25 million for all other strategies.

+Accounts (including accounts below the relevant investment minimums) may utilize Investment Companies, Private Investment Companies and certain Pooled Investment Vehicles managed by Federated Investment Counseling or other Federated Advisory Companies that meet the objectives of the client.

-Federated Global Investment Management Corp.'s target account size for Managed Account Program accounts is \$100,000.
+Federated Investment Counseling's target account size for Managed Account Program accounts is \$100,000 for Equity Accounts and \$250,000 for Taxable Fixed Income Accounts.
 Certain asset classes may require larger account minimums to seek proper diversification.
 The minimum account sizes for Managed Account Programs also may differ based on the requirements of the Program Sponsors, Platform Providers or Overlay Managers.